Generic hearing to consider various issues related to Uniform Transmission Rates

 Overview of issue: In a month when a planned transmission outage occurs, a transmission customer that transfers its load to another of its delivery points is charged more than it would be if the outage did not occur.
 This is because transmission charges are based on the monthly peak at each delivery point.

-Overview of issue: There has been some uncertainty around the application of gross load billing exemptions by transmission customers for renewable and non-renewable generation.
-Clarification is currently provided to transmission customers through OEB guidance.
+Overview of issue: Beyond the question of appropriate gross load billing thresholds, set out in issue 5, there has been some uncertainty around the application of those thresholds to transmission customers – for example, with respect to incremental capacity resulting from a generator refurbishment.
+Clarification is currently provided to customers through OEB guidance.

 More information